John Bermyngham

-He went to England to further his law studies in 1392 (Ireland at that time had no law school), having obtained the requisite official permission, but Hart believes that he acted as Serjeant until 1402, when he became second justice of the Court of King's Bench (Ireland).
+He went to England to further his law studies in 1392 (Ireland at that time had no law school), having obtained the requisite official permission, along with his colleagues William Tynbegh and John Fitzadam.
+Hart believes that he acted as Serjeant until 1402, when he became second justice of the Court of King's Bench (Ireland).
+In 1404 he was one of four judges who tried an action for novel disseisin between Nicholas Crystor and the Stokes family concerning lands at Siddan, County Meath.
 He was chosen as Chief Justice in 1407 but he cannot have taken up office, since Stephen de Bray, appointed in 1403, remained Chief Justice until 1426.
+The two judges sat together the same year on an inquisition, requested by the Abbot of St. Mary's Abbey, Dublin to determine the boundaries of the township of Kilternan, which was the Abbey's property.
 John died in 1415.

 He was probably the grandfather of Philip Bermingham (died 1490), Lord Chief Justice of Ireland.
 Richard Bermingham, who was appointed second Baron of the Court of Exchequer (Ireland) in 1420, may also have been a relative.